Capacity of Noisy Permutation Channels: Problem Statement and Main Results

 Our main result is establishing tightness of the lower bound~\eqref{eq::anuran_ach}, resolving Conjecture 1 of \cite{makur_2020}. \begin{ftheorem}[Strictly Positive DMC] For strictly positive $P_{Z|X}$,

 \end{ftheorem}

-Our proof uses the idea of covering the space of distributions via an $\epsilon$-net under the KL divergence metric, following upon our investigations of a similar question in~\cite{adler2021quantization}.
+Our proof uses the idea of covering the space of distributions via an $\varepsilon$-net under the Kullback-Leibler (KL) divergence as a ``distance''\footnote{KL divergence is not technically a distance or metric (as it is not symmetric and does not follow triangle inequality), but we choose to use the term \emph{distance} since we are using KL divergence to measure how far two probability distributions are.}, following upon our investigations of a similar question in~\cite{adler2021quantization}.
 In order to reduce to the covering question, we first need another result that is, perhaps, of separate interest as well.